oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 | ::ZET_RAS_ERROR_TYPE_UNCORRECTABLE | Hardware errors occurred which most likely resulted in loss of data or even a device hang.
 If an error results in device lockup, a warm boot is required before those errors will be reported. |
 | ::ZET_RAS_ERROR_TYPE_CORRECTABLE   | These are errors that were corrected by the hardware and did not cause data corruption. |

 Software can use the function ::zetSysmanRasGetProperties() to find out if the device supports RAS and if it is enabled.
-This will also indicate if the device had hardware repairs applied in the past.
 This information is returned in the structure ::zet_ras_properties_t.

 The function ::zetSysmanRasGet() enumerates the available sets of RAS errors.
 If no handles are returned, the device does not support RAS.
 A device without sub-devices will return one handle if RAS is supported.
 A device with sub-devices will return a handle for each sub-device.